asourang/restaurant/README.md

 # Project details:
 This project is a search restaurant application development, which enables the user to search for a retaurants to order food and place his order on his own convenience.
 This application is a hybrid app, which supports both Ios and Android operating systems and was  developped on Visual Studio Code version 1.52.1 with react native,node.js and expo version 1.0.0.
+The Android build of the application is published on Diawi and the link is https://www.diawi.com/qrcode/link/CSzrsH.

 # ScreenShots
 [![Screen-Shot-2021-01-18-at-11-49-37-AM.png](https://i.postimg.cc/W1x9YpGh/Screen-Shot-2021-01-18-at-11-49-37-AM.png)](https://postimg.cc/CRHHzg6g)